-Groupwork is a method of social work practice to help participants cope more effectively with their personal problems by involving in a group setting.
-Participants with similar concerns will develop solutions together and learn from each other.
+Groupwork is a method of social work practice involving participants in a group setting to develop solutions to issues together and to learn from each other.

-Children and adolescents with healthy self-esteem are more likely to adapt better when in face of pubertal transition.
-Pit Stop is a groupwork to enhance preteens’ school performance and improve their functioning by inculcating healthy self-concept and self-esteem so that they can maximise their strengths, talents, and abilities.
+Children and adolescents with healthy self-esteem adapt and grow when in face of pubertal transition.
+Put Stop is a groupwork to enhance functioning by inculcating healthy self-concept and self-esteem so that they can maximise their strengths, talents and abilities.

 Pit Stop is a 10-session preventive programme consisting of classroom and outdoor sessions.
 The programme adopts activity-based learning approaches and is conducted in a small group.
 It comprises of core components in strengths finding, decision making, building communication skills, increasing emotional awareness and improving relationships.
 Pit Stop has been conducted in 2 primary schools within our service boundary and the programme has been running since 2014.